leereilly/games/README.md

 * [Lost!
 Beneath the Surface](https://github.com/gamedolphin/Lost-Beneath-The-Surface) - You're a firefly lost in the dark, beneath the surface and must find a way out of the mazes created by the horrors in the dark.
 [Play it now!](http://gamedolph.in/sample-page/lost-beneath-the-surface/)
 * [Maze 3D](https://github.com/demonixis/Maze3D) - A 3D maze game.
 [Play it now!](http://demonixis.github.io/Maze3D/)
 * [Monkey Rally](https://github.com/antila/ludum-dare-28) - JavaScript game created for the Ludum Dare #28 jam.
 [Play it now!](http://antila.github.io/ludum-dare-28/)
+* [Much Assembly Required](https://github.com/simon987/Much-Assembly-Required) - Program the 8086-like microprocessor of a robot in a grid-based multiplayer world.
+[Play it now!](https://muchassemblyrequired.com/)
 * [Ned Et Les Maki](https://github.com/devnewton/nedetlesmaki) - Puzzle game with isometric 3D graphics inspired by Sokoban.
 [Play it now!](http://play.bci.im/nedetlesmaki/)
 * [Opposite Reaction](https://github.com/sveinn-steinarsson/opposite-reaction) - A rather difficult sliding puzzle for some people.
 [Play it now!](https://sveinn-steinarsson.github.io/opposite-reaction/)
 * [Orbium](https://github.com/bni/orbium) - Modern version of the 90's game Log!cal.
 [Play it now!](http://bni.github.io/orbium/)